AidanWelch/guix-blog/blog/000-building-nonguix-image.md

 package managers you can do `$ sudo apt install guix`.
 (Thought you may want to run `$ sudo apt update` and `$ sudo apt upgrade` first.)

-If you're on Windows this is a great use-case for [WSL.](https://learn.microsoft.com/en-us/windows/wsl/about) But, a virtual machine or other method could also be used.
+> 🪟 If you're on Windows this is a great use-case for [WSL.](https://learn.microsoft.com/en-us/windows/wsl/about)
+> But, a virtual machine or other method could also be used.

 Once Guix is installed, try running `$ guix pull`.
 On Debian-based distros its very slow, if you're impatient it should be fine to cancel with `Control+c`.

+> ## ⚠️ Daemon Socket Not Found ⚠️
-If you get the error:
+> If you get the following error when running `$ guix pull`:
+>
-``guix pull: error: failed to connect to `/var/guix/daemon-socket/socket': No such file or directory`` You need to start the Guix-daemon yourself, likely with `$ sudo systemctl start guix-daemon`(systemd) or
+> ``guix pull: error: failed to connect to `/var/guix/daemon-socket/socket': No such file or directory``
+>
+> You need to start the Guix-daemon yourself, likely with
+> `$ sudo systemctl start guix-daemon`(systemd) or
-`$ sudo service guix-daemon start`.
+> `$ sudo service guix-daemon start`.
+>

-For the latter, you may get the error:
+> For the latter, you may get the error:
-`/etc/init.d/guix-daemon: line 35: daemonize: command not found`
+> `/etc/init.d/guix-daemon: line 35: daemonize: command not found`
+>

-In that case you must install the packages `daemonize` and `opensysusers`, in Debian-based distros with `$ sudo apt install daemonize opensysusers`.  ([It is possible to avoid opensysusers, but more of a hassle.](https://salsa.debian.org/debian/guix/-/blob/debian/latest/debian/guix.README.Debian?ref_type=heads))
+> In that case you must install the packages `daemonize` and `opensysusers`, in
+> Debian-based distros with `$ sudo apt install daemonize opensysusers`.  ([It is
+> possible to avoid opensysusers, but more of a hassle.](https://salsa.debian.org/debian/guix/-/blob/debian/latest/debian/guix.README.Debian?ref_type=heads))
-You can then run `$ sudo service guix-daemon start` to start the daemon, and `$ sudo update-rc.d guix-daemon defaults` to autostart the daemon(supposedly, though I've not found this to actually work- for unknown reasons).
+> You can then run `$ sudo service guix-daemon start` to start the daemon, and
+> `$ sudo update-rc.d guix-daemon defaults` to autostart the daemon(supposedly,
+> though I've not found this to actually work- for unknown reasons).

+> ## ❄️ Installing Guix on Nix ❄️
+> TODO

 ## Adding Nonguix as a Channel